Cannabidiol: Non-intoxicating effects

-Cannabidiol does not appear to have any intoxicating effects such as those caused by ∆^{9}-THC in cannabis, but it is under preliminary research for its possible anti-anxiety and anti-psychotic effects.
+Cannabidiol does not appear to have any intoxicating effects such as those caused by ∆^{9}-THC in cannabis, but it is under preliminary research for its possible anxiolytic and antipsychotic effects.
 As the legal landscape and understanding about the differences in medical cannabinoids unfolds, experts are working to distinguish "medical cannabis" (with varying degrees of psychotropic effects and deficits in executive function) from "medical CBD therapies", which would commonly present as having a reduced or non-psychoactive side-effect profile.

 Various strains of "medical cannabis" are found to have a significant variation in the ratios of CBD-to-THC and are known to contain other non-psychotropic cannabinoids.
 Any psychoactive cannabis, regardless of its CBD content, is derived from the flower (or bud) of the genus Cannabis.
 As defined by US federal law, non-psychoactive hemp (also commonly termed "industrial hemp"), regardless of its CBD content, is any part of the cannabis plant, whether growing or not, containing a ∆^{9}-tetrahydrocannabinol concentration of no more than 0.3% on a dry-weight basis.
-Certain standards are required for legal growing, cultivating, and producing the hemp plant, but there are no federal standards for quality being enforced in the hemp industry.
+In the United States, certain standards are required for legal growing, cultivating, and producing the hemp plant, but there are no federal standards for quality being enforced in the hemp industry.
 Certain state regulations are in place, but vary state to state.
 For instance, the Colorado Industrial Hemp Program registers growers of industrial hemp and samples crops to verify that the dry-weight THC concentration does not exceed 0.3%.